This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Your apartment needs an air fryer that won’t get you evicted.

 Living in an apartment means dealing with thin walls, sensitive smoke detectors, and counter space measured in square inches.
-You can’t just buy any air fryer — you need one designed for small-space living.
-Here are the best picks that won’t trigger alarms or angry neighbors.
+You can’t just buy any air fryer - you need one designed for small-space living.
+Before choosing, review our 7 common air fryer mistakes guide to avoid problems specific to apartment kitchens.
+For broader context, check our best air fryer accessories guide, then come back here for apartment-specific picks that won’t trigger alarms or angry neighbors.

 Quick Picks: Best Air Fryers for Apartments